Top

 Martin Gisbourne

 Martin joined the Group in September 2019 as Group Strategy & Marketing Director.
 After a functional background in a variety of commercial and marketing roles with brands such as Bosch and Geberit, Martin has over twenty years’ experience of leading businesses in the construction products sector, most recently as part of the Belgian Aliaxis group where he was responsible for businesses in the UK, Middle East, South Africa and Nordic markets.
+Martin was appointed as Chief Strategy and Sustainability Officer in April 2023.
 He has a BSc in Financial Management from Loughborough University.

 A large portrait of Clare Taylor